Barcelona 2-0 Deportivo La Coruna: Alexis and Messi earn Blaugrana morale-boosting win

-The Catalans recovered from their 2-1 win reverse at Real Madrid last weekend, as Alexis Sanchez struck the opening goal of the game during a dominant first half for the hosts, who should have been out of sight by halftime.
+The Catalans recovered from their 2-1 reverse at Real Madrid last weekend, as Alexis Sanchez struck the opening goal of the game during a dominant first half for the hosts, who should have been out of sight by half-time.

-Messi was joined on the bench by Andres Iniesta, as interim coach Jordi Roura looked to rotate his squad ahead of its crucial Champions League clash with AC Milan midweek.
+Messi was joined on the bench by Andres Iniesta, as interim coach Jordi Roura looked to rotate his squad ahead of their crucial Champions League clash with AC Milan in midweek.

 All the early momentum belonged to the Blaugrana.
 Daniel Alves was the first to test Daniel Aranzubia in the visitors’ goal with a low shot that was turned away at the near post.